CP-FA2022/word-jumbler/readme.md

 ### App Evaluation

 - **Category:** Gaming
-- **Mobile:** The mobile app will be utilizng push noitifications and real-time data
+- **Mobile:** The mobile app will be utilizing push notifications and real-time data
 - **Story:** Many people enjoy puzzle apps or brainteasers in some form, even casual puzzle enjoyers could use the app
 - **Market:** Many people enjoy puzzle apps or brainteasers in some form, even casual puzzle enjoyers could use the app
 - **Habit:** The user could be opening the app just out of slight boredom or just as a daily brainteaser but if the user enjoys the game it wouldnt be hard to get them to return.